-People often ask, "How I can date a piece when it isn't hallmarked or stamped with a year of manufacture?"
+People often ask, "How can I date a piece when it isn't hallmarked or stamped with a year of manufacture?"
 This is done through acquired knowledge, with "years of experience".

 Being an antique dealer means having a very strong knowledge of history and design of certain items over the last few hundred years.
 With certain periods of time, come styles and designs and by looking at these designs an item's age can be ascertained.
 Each era and period had a very structured design, for example you would never get Victorian jewellery confused with Retro jewellery as their designs and structures are completely different so are the materials used.
 We can also look at the types of stones used in the jewellery piece and the way they have been cut.

 Each era also brings an insight into what major events occurred within that time.
 These influences impacted on the fashion of that period.